tanoshim/grpc-message-proxy/readme.md

 - Easy to manage many protobuf classes with a simple structure.

 # Features
-## 1. Capture all the outgoing gRPC messages with a single class
+## 1. Capturing all the outgoing gRPC messages with a single class
 ![alt](https://github.com/tanoshim/grpc-message-facade/blob/master/pic/grpc-message-facade%20-%20out.png)

-## 2. Capture all the incomming gRPC messages with a single class
+## 2. Capturing all the incomming gRPC messages with a single class
 ![alt](https://github.com/tanoshim/grpc-message-facade/blob/master/pic/grpc-message-facade%20-%20in.png)

 *Only available for Client-Streaming and Bidirectional-Streaming RPC